tower1ight/World/Blogposts/Research System.md

 **Project:**
 **Grants:**
-- Each empty hex represents a potential question **Roll:**
+- Each empty hex prompts a question, a player sets off sets off to answer, so long as the powers that be permit it
+- Answers will be forthcoming with successful research rolls **Roll:**

 | Bonus | Grants                                                        |